ekrell/icore_website/news/icore_news_20231127.md

 Hector Marrero-Colominas is a Computer Science major at Del Mar College as well as an Undergraduate Research Assistant here at TAMUCC as part of AI2ES.
 Hector spent Summer 2023 working with the University of Oklahoma's [Interaction, Discovery, Exploration, Adaptation Laboratory (IDEA)](https://www.mcgovern-fagg.org/idea/).
-Under the co-supervision of Monique Shotande, Andrew Fagg, and AI2ES principal investigator Amy McGovern, Hector learned a lot about probabilistic modeling is willing to share some of that knowledge with us at iCORE.
+Under the co-supervision of Monique Shotande, Andrew Fagg, and AI2ES principal investigator Amy McGovern, Hector learned a lot about probabilistic modeling and is willing to share some of that knowledge with us at iCORE.
 You can learn more about Hector's summer research with the IDEA lab in the [AI2ES July 2023 newsletter](https://www.ai2es.org/wp-content/uploads/2023/08/July-AI2ES-Newsletter-2023.2.pdf).

 ## News